 Similarities in Methadone or Suboxone Treatment

 Suboxone and methadone treatment are similar.
-Both go easier with a medically supervised detox phase in which the drug is purged from your system.
-Withdrawal symptoms during this phase can be excruciating, however, which is why you’re best served by completing it at one of the NYC suboxone treatment centers with locations in Manhattan, Brooklyn and Queens.
+Both go easier with a medically supervised suboxone detox phase in which the drug is purged from your system.
+Withdrawal symptoms during this phase can be excruciating, however, which is why you’re best served by completing it at one of the suboxone treatment centers.

 Staying clean requires drug addiction treatment that includes counseling, support and continued treatment.
 You need a suboxone treatment plan so you understand the level of commitment required to successfully fight your addiction.

-Suboxone treatment centers like NYC suboxone clinics are facilities that provide methadone or suboxone treatment in our outpatient rehab in New York.
+Suboxone treatment centers like suboxone clinics are facilities that provide methadone or suboxone treatment in our outpatient rehab.
 Withdrawal from your addiction is handled over time so that it’s less painful.
 You come in to the center to check in and receive counseling, as part of your suboxone treatment plan.

 The goal of all suboxone treatment centers is not only to get you off all opioid drugs, but also to keep you off them so that you can become a functional member of society again.
 When you can hold a job, take care of your personal relationships and not crave the highs, you’ll have found your path to recovery.